 We recognise that quality first teaching in phonics is the essential first step in improving outcomes for all children.
 With this in mind, we ensure that teachers and teaching assistants are kept up to date on the latest initiatives and news.
 This is through continuous professional development by outside providers and within school (such as local authority networks and TA training).
 In response to monitoring, evaluation and review outcomes, weaker areas in staff subject knowledge and pedagogy are developed through the school’s coaching/mentoring programme.

 We want children to write clearly, accurately and coherently and be able to spell new words by effectively applying the spelling patterns and rules they learn throughout their time in primary school.
 Furthermore, we recognise that handwriting is part of our daily lives; it is on show to others and may be used to make judgements about us.
-Therefore, we encourage our children to take pride in the presentation of their writing, in part by developing a good, joined, handwriting style.
+Therefore, we encourage our children to take pride in the presentation of their writing, in part by developing a good, joined, handwriting style by the end of Year 2.

-We use a progressive scheme for handwriting in every class.
 The aim is that the majority of children will be using joined up writing fluently and accurately by the end of year 2.
-In the Early Years Foundation Stage, letter formation is first introduced alongside the children’s phonics learning to provide them with a multi-sensory approach.
-Specific handwriting session happen to the whole class daily in Key Stage 1 but there is an expectation that handwriting is considered during all writing activities.
+In the Early Years Foundation Stage, letter formation is first introduced alongside the children’s phonics learning to provide them with a multi-sensory approach; all as part of RWI.
+Specific handwriting sessions happen to the whole class daily in Key Stage 1 but there is an expectation that handwriting is considered during all writing activities.